-A lone, hooded figure emerged around the corner of the alleyway with careful steps, occasionally looking behind as if to see if there were any pursuers.
+A lone, hooded figure emerged around the corner of the alleyway with careful steps, occasionally looking behind it, as if to see if there were any pursuers.
 Zuko watched as the mysterious person looked about almost uncertainly before continuing walking into the dark alley.
 The stranger silently passed by the barrel Zuko was hiding before disappearing into the street.

 Unsure of what the person's intentions were, Zuko decided to find out where the stranger was heading to and for what purpose.
 The Blue Spirit waited a few seconds before emerging from behind the barrel to follow behind the cloaked individual.
-He jumped onto a stack of old, wooden crates and landed on the roof of a house, quickly and silently pursuing after the dark figure as he jumped from rooftop to rooftop without making a single sound.
+He jumped onto a stack of old, wooden crates and landed on the roof of a house, quickly and silently pursuing the dark figure as he jumped from rooftop to rooftop without making a single sound.

 The Blue Spirit observed the being below from his view on the roof as he was lead through streets and alleys, but as much as he tried, he could not figure out who was under the cloak since the person kept the hood down and it was dark.
 After a few more minutes, Zuko saw the lone figure stop before a building.
-The cloaked individual looked around for a bit—possibly, to make sure no one was around—before heading to the back and entering a small door.
+The cloaked individual looked around for a bit—possibly, to make sure no one was around—before heading to the back and entering through a small door.

 Zuko realized the building was the infirmary and he wondered what the hooded person intended to do since there were mostly children in the building.
 Narrowing his eyes, Zuko dropped from the roof and landed gracefully beside the back door, swords drawn.
 If the individual believed he could hurt those children, he had another thing coming to him.

 The Blue Spirit carefully opened the door a crack and peeked inside, finding the hall empty.
-Sliding into the corridor with grace and ease, the masked man quietly and carefully walked down the passageway since the only light provided was from the small moon's light that poured from the small windows.
+Sliding into the corridor with grace and ease, the masked man quietly and carefully walked down the passageway since the only light provided was from the moon's light that poured from the small windows.
 Cautiously rounding the corner, Zuko just had time to catch a glimpse of the bottom tip of the being's long, dark cloak as it disappeared into the next hall.

 Swiftly and noiselessly, the Blue Spirit raced down the passageway before peering around the corner.
 Zuko watched as the mysterious individual opened a door before gracefully entering, leaving the door slightly ajar.
 Setting his jaw and gripping his broadswords firmly, the Blue Spirit silently strode toward the entrance and carefully peeked through the small crack of the wooden door.